VChillal/n-counter/README.md

 # n-counter
-A program built for automatic counting of neurons in stained samples.
+An OpenCV program built for automatic counting of neurons in stained tardigrade samples.